hubotio/hubot/README.md

 # Hubot

-**Note: v10.0.4 accidentaly contains the removal of CoffeeScript; v10.0.5 puts it back in** **Note: v11 removes CoffeeScript and converts this codebase to ESM**
+**Note: v10.0.4 accidentally contains the removal of CoffeeScript; v10.0.5 puts it back in** **Note: v11 removes CoffeeScript and converts this codebase to ESM**

 Hubot is a framework to build chat bots, modeled after GitHub's Campfire bot of the same name, hubot.